Swedish Army: Regiments

-Operational formations in 2022
+Operational formations

 The Swedish Army distinguishes an administrative from an operational structure.
 The administrative structure includes the peacetime depot units (depåförband), which are responsible for the training, equipment and combat readiness of the forces.
 Depot units are the army regiments, the air force flotillas, the naval flotillas or the armed forces centers.
 The depot units generate wartime units (krigsförband), which are transferred to their respective wartime formations, so normally the Swedish army regiments are composed of administrative and training companies during peacetime and their battalions are only formed for exercises and during wartime.
 The operational units in their entirety are known as the operational organisation of the armed forces (Försvarsmaktens Insatsorganisation (FM IO or just IO, followed by the year it has been introduced in, as IO 2018 or just IO 18 for example) in Swedish).
-The operational organisation of the army plans for the training regiments to form two combat brigades (2nd and 3rd) and a number of independent combat battalions within a few days.
+The operational organisation of the army plans for the training regiments to form two combat brigades (2nd and 3rd Brigades) and a number of independent combat battalions within a few days.
 This plan, however, was considered by the Supreme Commander to be impossible due to the economic situation at the time.

 In 2013, the Armed Forces issued a statement saying that the reorganisation would only suffice for a reasonable defence of Swedish territory for one week.
 The force was to include the following units: